 - 30+ years of corporate experience in HR (P&G and Kellogg).

-- Now executive coach, leadership trainer and HR consultant, supporting leaders and organizations to become the better version of themselves.
+- Now Executive Coach and Consultant, supporting leaders and organizations to become the better version of themselves.

-- Now Executive Coach and Facilitator, dedicated to empowering leaders to create their desired impact.
+- Now Executive Coach and Consultant, empowering leaders and organization to transform and create healthy teams.

 40+ Table Group consultants worldwide